Mulch Delivered to Maryland and Northern Virginia

 Every gardener knows the pain of soil compaction.
 The back pain specifically, as you work hours hunched over your garden with a hoe to loosen up the soil.
 After all that toil, you don’t want to watch rain and foot traffic quickly press the soil back into a compacted mass.
 Compaction means roots struggle to break through the soil.
 Water and nutrients have nowhere to travel into compacted soil.
 And when water has nowhere to go, you get puddling and standing water, which can drown your whole garden.

 A layer on top of your soil can substantially reduce compaction.
 The layer takes the force of footsteps, vehicles

 It can be an important soil amendment.
 Leaf mulch, for example, decomposes into a natural soil conditioner, returning valuable nutrients to your garden and lawn.
 You can combine it with amendments like fertilizer so that rain naturally disperses the nutrients evenly over time.
 Even mulch without much nutrient value helps the soil beneath by holding any soil amendments you put down in place and preventing soil compaction, which allows the amendments to permeate easily.

 Our Mulch Products

 Double Shredded Hardwood

 This is our best seller and the workhorse of our products.
 It does everything mulch should with no frills.
 It keeps weeds out and moisture in.
 Double shredded hardwood is made from local trees shredded twice to get uniform pieces.

-The mulch is then aged six months so it gets enough nitrogen to begin decomposition.
-If we sold it before then, it might actually leech nitrogen from the soil instead of decomposing properly and returning nutrients.
+It is then aged six months so it gets enough nitrogen to begin decomposition.
+If we sold it before then, it might actually leach nitrogen from the soil instead of decomposing properly and returning nutrients.